-Joshua J. Morgan is the Animation Program Supervisor at UCLA after serving for over a decade as a the Animation Technical Services Engineer at Loyola Marymount University, where he teaches Interactive Animation, Game Design, and Game Development.
+Joshua J. Morgan is the Animation Program Supervisor at UCLA after serving for over a decade as a the Animation Technical Services Engineer at Loyola Marymount University, where he has taught Interactive Animation, Game Design, Game Development and Game History.
 He also teaches Interactive Animation at UCLA, and he has taught Game Prototyping and Game Programming at the Art Institute of Los Angeles.

 A native to Southern California, Josh holds a BA in Communication Studies and an MFA in Animation, both from UCLA.
 He worked in feature animation as a technical coordinator and assistant editor on Shane Acker’s 9 (2009), and as an editorial coordinator on the blockbuster hit Despicable Me (2010).